AndrasKovacs/pny1-assignment/DepTC.md

 Still, there are many caveats and footnotes to this.

 First, coherence and incoherence are a convenient and simple categorization of real-world systems, but there are many features and details that determine type classes' usability in the context of a given language.
 There's a great variance in the methods for incoherent search.
 The [`IncoherentInstances`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/type-class-extensions.html#instance-overlap) extension of GHC Haskell is rather simple, Agda's instance search is more complex, Coq also features backtracking, while Scala's search doesn't have backtracking but is very complex partly because it's embedded in a complex language.
-It might be the case that some real-world systems benefit from incoherence and never suffer from their drawbacks, or there may be some sweet spot of search complexity that balances robustness and flexibility, and it isn't necessarily coherent search.
+Real-world systems may have sweet spots of search with some balance of robustness and flexibility, which may not necessarily be coherent.

 > This connects to the general issue of software methodology and productivity research, which hasn't delivered specatular results so far (that I know of).
 In particular, there is a large amount of quantitative research that could be potentially done to inform programming language design.
 Such reasearch would be preferable to the status quo of language design which mostly builds upon accumulated subjective experience of programmers and public discussion (where the most vociferous participants may or may not emphasize the practicaly most important points).